10.4 Error Message Reference

 Cause

 Workstation hardware failed under reconstruction load.
-Causes can be thermal (GPU or CPU exceeding safe temperatures), memory (faulty RAM), or driver-related (older NVIDIA drivers with sustained-load instability).
+Causes can be thermal, memory, or driver-related.

 Resolution

-- Check Windows Event Viewer for the specific blue screen error code at the timestamp of the failure.
-The error code identifies whether the cause is thermal, memory, or driver-related.
+- Check Windows Event Viewer for the blue screen error code at the timestamp of the failure.
+The code identifies whether the cause is thermal, memory, or driver.

-- Verify that cooling is adequate.
-Monitor GPU and CPU temperatures during reconstruction.
-If temperatures exceed thermal limits, improve case airflow or clean cooling components.
+- Monitor GPU and CPU temperatures during reconstruction.
+If they exceed thermal limits, improve case airflow or clean cooling components.

 - Close all other applications before running reconstruction to reduce competing load.

-- Escalate If the error persists on a well-cooled system, have an IT professional evaluate the workstation hardware.
-Contact XGRIDS if the issue appears to be software-related rather than hardware.
+- Escalate If the error persists on a well-cooled system, have an IT professional evaluate the hardware.
+Contact us if it looks software-related rather than hardware.

 App and Device Errors

-These messages appear in the LixelGO or LCC Scan mobile apps, or are displayed as device status codes.
+These appear in the LixelGO or LCC Scan mobile apps, or as device status codes.

 Region restricted (error 316aa)